-When the Secretariat issues a clarification request regarding possible errors or missing information in a submitted declaration that preclude the Secretariat from determining a facility's inspectability and receives no response from the State Party concerned within 90 days after the official transmittal of the Secretariat's request, the Secretariat will inform the Council about the specific request in advance of its next regular session as recommended by EC-36/DEC.7.
+When the Secretariat issues a clarification request regarding possible errors or missing information in a submitted declaration that preclude the Secretariat from determining a facility's inspectability and receives no response from the State Party concerned within 90 days after the official transmittal of the Secretariat's request, the Secretariat will inform the Council about the specific request in advance of its next regular session as recommended by EC-36/DEC.7, dated 26 March 2004.
 The Secretariat will provide, 60 days following the issuance of the clarification request, a reminder to the State Party concerned if no response has been received by that date.
-Please note that in these cases the Secretariat will consider the start point for these time periods ("the official transmittal") to be the sending of a communication informing the State Party that there is a request for clarification to be collected.
-This communication will specifically state that the request for clarification deals with an inspectability issue and will refer to decision $\frac{\text{EC-36/DEC.7}}{\text{EC-36/DEC.7}}$ .
+In these cases the Secretariat will consider the start point for these time periods ("the official transmittal") to be the sending of a communication informing the State Party that there is a request for clarification deals with an inspectability issue and will refer to decision EC-36/DEC.7, dated 26 March 2004.